 Looking to purchase tungsten wire?
-Check out our wire selection.
+View our wire selection.

 Making tungsten wire is a complex, difficult process.
 The process must be tightly controlled in order to insure the proper chemistry as well as the proper physical properties of the finished wire.
 Cutting corners early in the process to reduce wire prices can result in poor performance of the finished product.
 You can be confident that wire from MTS has been consistently manufactured to the highest standards and will perform consistently well.